Geographic Tongue

 Geographic Tongue Symptoms

 Geographic tongue presents with erythematous (reddened) spots on the tongue.
-In fact, the loss of tongue papillae forms this reddened (erythematous) area.
+The loss of tongue papillae forms this reddened (erythematous) area.
 Sometimes the lesions begin as small, white plaques.
 It then turns into increasingly red spots, moving away from the center.
 The lesions usually appear suddenly and mainly affect the dorsal region and lateral edges of the tongue.
 In some cases, they reach the lower part of the tongue.

 One of the main features of a mapped tongue is that the lesions disappear in one place and then occur in another.
 These lesions have the appearance of having a map on the tongue (geographic tongue or mapped tongue).
 Because the lesions appear to move, we call them migratory glossitis in medicine.